GEOG323-25S1 (C) Semester One 2025

 This course provides an introduction to spatial analysis, an important tool for exploring, analysing, modelling and visualising geospatial data.
 Students will acquire the knowledge and skills necessary to investigate and understand spatial patterns resulting from social and physical processes operating on the surface of Earth, such as epidemics, crime and pollution.
 A variety of software packages will be introduced and used to explore different aspects of spatial analysis.
 A number of issues inherent to dealing with spatial data, such as the ecological fallacy and modifiable areal unit problem (MAUP), will also be highlighted.

 Nau mai ki GEOG323 - welcome to GEOG323.
-This course introduces a range of statistical techniques used in the analysis of spatial data.
-A comprehensive lab programme uses a variety of software packages to explore visualisation, exploratory spatial data analysis, spatial autocorrelation, point pattern analysis, spatial statistics, and the modifiable areal unit problem (MAUP).
+This course provides an introduction to a range of statistical techniques used in the analysis of spatial data.
+A comprehensive lab programme uses a variety of software packages to explore, among others: spatial data visualisation, exploratory spatial data analysis, spatial autocorrelation, point pattern analysis, spatial statistics, and spatial regression.

 Please note: This is an advanced level GIS course.
 It should not be taken as your first course in GIS nor your first course using computers.
-GEOG205 (or an equivalent) is the assumed level of prior training and experience in GIS.
-The course focuses on expanding your GIS skill base and exposing you to wider spatial analysis techniques.
+GEOG205 (or its equivalent) is the assumed level of prior training and experience in GIS.
+The course focuses on expanding your GIS skill base, and exposing you to wider spatial analysis techniques.

 Learning Outcomes